spdx/spdx-spec/chapters/conformance.md

 ## 4.4 Standard data format requirements <a name="4.4"></a>

-The data format specification and recommendations are subject to the following:
+The data format specification and recommendations are subject to the following constraints:

 * Shall be in a human readable form.